 Until the policy commitments of the Victorian Forestry Plan become law we will:

-- Use the best available information to direct surveying to areas with high likelihood of important forest values, including old growth forests and Greater Gliders
+- use the best available information to direct surveying to areas with high likelihood of important forest values, including old growth forests and Greater Glider

 Once measures from the Victorian Forestry Plan become law, we will regulate compliance through its established procedure for preventing harm, monitoring compliance and enforcing the law.